musurca/gr/README.md

 };
 ```

-GUILT & REMEMBRANCE is fully signed for multiplayer use, and has been tested on local and dedicated servers.
-It is licensed under [APL-SA (Arma Public License - Share-Alike)](https://www.bohemia.net/community/licenses/arma-public-license-share-alike) and is free for non-commercial use.
+GUILT & REMEMBRANCE is licensed under [APL-SA (Arma Public License - Share-Alike)](https://www.bohemia.net/community/licenses/arma-public-license-share-alike) and is free for non-commercial use.
 If you add it to your server, please tell me about it — I'm interested in how this mod will be used.

 For questions, comments, or bug reports, please contact me directly at nick.musurca@gmail.com.